emattia/pdf-app/README.md

 ### Set OpenAI key

-Create a file call `.env` in the root directory and put only your OpenAI key in it.
+Create a file called `.env` in the root directory and put only your OpenAI key in it.
 `docker-compose.yml` will include this file's variables to the `backend` container environment.

 ## Run manually
+Install the required pip packages (you may reference the backend Dockerfile for the necessary packages and versions).
+It is recommended to perform this in a conda environment.

 ### Start backend
 ```
 cd pdf-app/backend
-uvicorn main:app --host 0.0.0.0 --port 8000
+uvicorn main:app --host 127.0.0.1 --port 8000
 ```

 ### Run frontend
 ```
 cd pdf-app/frontend
+npm install
+npm run build
 npm run dev
 ```